September 24, 2013

 October 8, 2012

 So good!
-Listen to this track From Amanda Palmer & The Grand Theft Orchestra‘s latest release, Theatre Is Evil.
+Go get Amanda Palmer & The Grand Theft Orchestra‘s latest release, Theatre Is Evil.
 Do you have anything to say on the subject of this new record or Amanda Palmer?
 Just curious since I am an AFP latecomer.
 Photo by Shervin Lainez

 October 3, 2012